sujan-s/code-blue/README.md

-## Code Blue
+# Code Blue for VSCode
+## Current version 0.9.7
-#### A carefully concocted dark theme made of subtle blues and bright hues that’s easy on the eyes for focused coding.
+### A carefully concocted dark theme made of subtle blues and bright hues that’s easy on the eyes for focused coding.

+#### Installation
+1. Hit Cmd+P(Mac), or Ctrl + P(Windows) to open the Command palette.
+2. Paste this— `ext install Sujan.code-blue`
+3. Hit Enter

 ![Main](https://i.imgur.com/JLCnwvi.jpg)